 Another great venue for idea-finding audience sessions are creator platforms like Patreon or Buy me a coffee.
 Here, you can pre-filter access to paying subscribers.
 This limits your idea-giving audience to those who are actually ready to take their commitment to the next level.

 Harness YouTube SEO to Find Content Ideas

-Next up is the big one: SEO.
+Next up is a big one: SEO research.